Find System interrupts process hogging CPU on your Windows shows like the image below?

 Then Windows will start to detect the update for your device.

-After update one device, check for update of your other devices as the same steps.
+After updating one device, check for updates on your other devices in the same steps.

-If updating driver didn’t help you, go on to follow other solutions:
+If updating the driver didn’t help you, go on to follow other solutions:

 Solution 3: Disable USB Root Hubs

-1) Follow the step 1 of Solution 2 to head to Device Manager.
+1) Follow step 1 of Solution 2 to head to Device Manager.

-2) Find and expand Universal Serial Bus controllers dialog.
+2) Find and expand the Universal Serial Bus controllers dialog.

 Then right-click on each USB Root Hub except the ones for your keyboard and mouse.
 Choose Disable device.